Jimmy Durrant

-Major-General James Thom Durrant CB DFC (1913 – 15 October 1990) was a highly successful South African pilot during World War II who eventually became the Director-General of the South African Air Force.
+Major General James Thom Durrant CB DFC (1913 – 15 October 1990) was a highly successful South African pilot during World War II who eventually became the Director-General of the South African Air Force.
 In addition to commanding SAAF squadrons and wings, he also commanded RAF bomber groups.
 At the age of 32, he was the youngest Major-General in the Allied forces.
-He resigned from the SAAF as a result of the de-anglicisation policy instituted by the National Party after they took power after the 1948 general election.
+He resigned from the SAAF as a result of the de-anglicisation policy instituted by Frans Erasmus of the National Party after they took power after the 1948 general election.

 Early life

 James Thom Durrant was born in Johannesburg and educated at St John's College.